 Raspberry Pi and 1-Wire

-In this article by Jack Creasey, author of Raspberry Pi Essentials, we will learn about the remote input/output technology and devices that can be used with the Raspberry Pi.
-We will also specifically learn about 1-wire, and how it can be interfaced with the Raspberry Pi.
+In a comprehensive tutorial by Jack Creasey, acclaimed author of Raspberry Pi Essentials, we delve into the world of remote input/output technology and devices compatible with the Raspberry Pi.
+Through this article, we will gain a deeper understanding of 1-wire technology and explore its potential integration with the Raspberry Pi.

-• Power over Ethernet (POE), which provides data connection and power over the same Ethernet cable which achieved up to 100 meters, without the use of a repeater.
+• Power Over Ethernet (POE) technology, which enables both data transmission and power delivery through a single Ethernet cable, extending connectivity up to 100 meters without the need for a repeater.

 • AC/DC power supply where a local supply is available